Mathoholic/Mathoholic/README.md

 ---

 Thank you for visiting my GitHub profile.
 Feel free to explore my projects and repositories.
-If you have any questions or would like to collaborate, don't hesitate to reach out!
+If you have any questions or want to collaborate, please reach out!